freeradical13/freeradical13.github.io/index.md

 The [immune system][] in an organism provides a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage and/or disease, including bacteria, viruses, fungi, and [parasites][] (a heterogenous classification of unicellular protozoa and multicellular invertebrates such as worms).

 A [disease][] is a condition that negatively affects normal structure or function of some part(s) of the host and may be caused by a pathogen or an internal dysfunction (such as an [autoimmune disease][] where the immune system attacks its own host).
 An [immunodeficiency disease][] is a genetic condition which introduces a defect in the immune system.
+A [syndrome][] is a collection of diseases.

 An [endemic disease][] is one that has a generally consistent prevalence in a population.
 An [epidemic disease][] spreads and increases significantly within two weeks.
 A [pandemic disease][] is an epidemic disease that spreads quickly across a very large area.